Associate Professor, Politics & International Relations

 - Other websites

 My teaching and research focuses on public policy analysis and public administration largely within the Canadian context.
 Specifically, my research examines relationships between variations in governance arrangements and changes in public policy in order to elaborate strategies for changes in public policy.
 My interests stem from my previous work in the environmental sector.
-More information about my interests can be found on my personal website at Policy Change.

 - PhD McMaster University (Political Science - Comparative Public Policy & Public Administration)